 If you’re going to get anyone to interact with you online, they need to be able to see you.
 That’s the fundamental function of SEO.
 SEO is short for Search Engine Optimization and it is the process of constructing website content so that it achieves the highest search engine result ranking.
 Commercial search engines drive the majority of web traffic.
 This is because most users employ them as their primary online navigation tool.
 Search engines- Google, Bing, Yahoo alike – rank website content based on the “related keywords” in the search.

 On average, 71.33% of searches result in a page one organic click.
 Page two and three get only 5.59% of the clicks.
 On the first page alone, the first 5 results account for 67.60% of all the clicks and the results from 6 to 10 account for only 3.73% — Moz

 It behooves you to be on that first page.
 A staggering 2.73 million blog posts are written every day.
 You’re setting yourself up for failure without the means to be highly visible.
 In other words, you’re most relevant when your site appears on Google’s red “O”.

 The search query, that text that goes into the search engine box, is crucially important.
 So take time and invest in keyword research – understanding how customers search will pay in the long run.
-This will require some reverse-engineering and customer profile work.
-As Content Pros has covered, the ROI (return on investment) for SEO is this highest in the the online marketing business (GB link).
-For more: Google Keyword Planner.
-Your goal here is to get on the front page, at the top if possible.
+This will require some reverse-engineering and customer profile work, but will make the rest of your SEO efforts worth your time.

-Taking into account use of keywords, links between your site and other sites, as well as content recency, SEO assess popularity and relevance of posts to bring us the internet search we know today.
-Here’s a truly deep exposé on SEO.
+Taking into account use of keywords, links between your site and other sites, as well as content recency, SEO assesses popularity and relevance of posts to bring us the internet search we know today.

 Content: The Good Stuff